 - assess the legal framework and its effective application in 8 key areas – by analysing the countries measures on

-- criminalisation of money laundering and terrorist financing;
+- criminalisation of money laundering and countering the financing of terrorism

 The methodology was revised to ensure an increased engagement with third countries by